-While each employer has their own rules and restrictions around what exactly can be reimbursed or covered by a car allowance, the below is handy to keep in mind:
+While the CRA establishes some base rules for mileage reimbursement through an automobile allowance for employees, employers can set their own rules and restrictions around what exactly they reimburse or cover by the automobile allowance.
+The below is handy to keep in mind:

-If you use your own car (including a leased car), you can claim all work-related travel expenses from your employer or in your tax return.
+If you use your own car (including a leased car), you can claim all work-related travel expenses from your employer or on your tax return.

-Usually, you can claim reimbursement for your car expenses if you use your own car for your work related activities.
+You can claim an allowance for your car expenses if you use your own car for your work-related activities.
 Some examples of business-related travel include:

-Generally, travel from home to work is not eligible for mileage reimbursement.
+Generally, travel from home to work is not eligible for mileage reimbursement in Canada.

 This will depend on if the vehicle belongs to you or someone else.

-If you own or lease the vehicle you drive for business, the most common option for employers is to use a mileage rate (for example, the CRA’s automobile allowance rate) for business travel instead of having you record all your expenses.
+If you own or lease the vehicle you drive for business, the most common option for employers is to use the CRA automobile allowance rate for business travel instead of having you record all your expenses.

-This way, the only additional costs you'll have to track are parking fees and tolls, rather than every cost related with owning a car.
+This way, the only additional costs you'll have to track are parking fees and tolls, rather than every cost related to owning your vehicle.

 Finally, unless your company forbids it, there's no reason you can't drive multiple cars.
 Simply record your mileage separately for each vehicle.

-If you drive a car owned by your employer, you might be eligible for reimbursement for the costs of driving and maintaining the vehicle, such as gas, parking, fees and tolls.
+If you drive a car owned by your employer, you might be eligible for reimbursement for the costs of driving and maintaining the vehicle for business-related kilometres, such as gas, parking, fees and tolls.

-You generally won’t be able to use a cents per km rate, as these account for the cost of owning a vehicle.
-Make sure you keep a record of all of your work-related expenses, as almost all employers will require receipts or invoices.
-You can use a logbook or a mileage log app to make sure your reports are as accurate as possible.
+You generally won’t be able to use the automobile allowance rates, as these account for the cost of owning a vehicle.
+Make sure you keep a record of all of your work-related expenses, as most employers will require receipts or invoices.

-For any trip logged as business-related, you’ll most likely need to note the following:
+For any business-related trip, you’ll most likely need to note the following:

-Remember, the CRA requires you to keep receipts and anything else used to calculate a tax deduction for 6 years.
-While an employer may not require the same level of record-keeping, we do recommend following the CRA’s guidance, particularly if you think you will be claiming any car expenses as a deduction at tax time.
+While an employer may not require the same level of record-keeping, we do recommend following the CRA’s guidance, particularly if you will be claiming any CRA automobile allowance.